NomicFoundation/hardhat-vscode/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for using **Solidity for VS Code by Nomic Foundation** and taking the time to send a Pull Request!
+Thank you for using **Solidity for Visual Studio Code by Nomic Foundation** and taking the time to send a Pull Request!

 If you are introducing a new feature, please discuss it in an Issue or with someone from the team before submitting your change.